xray-imaging/tomopy-ij/README.rst

     :width: 30%
     :align: center

-Once you select a valid tomographic data set the projection data will be displayed:
+Once you select a valid tomographic data set the projection data will be displayed in ImageJ as a stack:

 .. image:: docs/source/img/read_data.png
     :width: 15%